docker/labs/1.12/swarm-sample/README.md

 eik0vqnh8spxaqakx33nq4pps  city.4  city     lucj/randomcity:1.1  Running 20 seconds  Running        worker1
 2a26tfou2sp25jia6jdjyol87  city.5  city     lucj/randomcity:1.1  Running 20 seconds  Running        manager
 ```

+# Service deplaoyed

+The http server returns a json object with ip of the container that handled the request and a random city in the world.

 Requests are handled in a roundrobin way: